JohnnyBeProgramming/deploy-cloud-app/README.md

 Exploring different options and strategies for provisioning, publising and deploying applications to cloud provider(s) such as Google, AWS and Azure, using common tooling and application definitions.

-A sample application is also provided, deployed with `helm` to the target Kubernetes cluster, as a bencmark to compare different environments.
+A sample application is also provided, deployed with `helm` to the target Kubernetes cluster, as a bencmark, to compare different environments.

 ## Provisioning a Kubernetes cluster
 For each major cloud provider, we can create a functioning `Kubernetes` cluster (+ backing registry / storage) with these simple commands: